FKLC/WhatsAppToDiscord/docs/commands.md

 - Format: `disableDCPrefix`

 ## enableWAPrefix
 When enabled (disabled by default), WhatsApp names will be added to messages sent to Discord from WhatsApp.
-(Note that the bot already sends messages by WhatsApp names anyway.
-This is an accessibility option)
+(Note that the bot already sets the username to the message sender's name)
 - Format: `enableWAPrefix`

 ## disableWAPrefix
 When disabled (disabled by default), WhatsApp names won't be added to messages sent to Discord from WhatsApp.
-(Note that the bot already sends messages by WhatsApp names anyway.
-This is an accessibility option)
+(Note that the bot already sets the username to the message sender's name)
 - Format: `disableWAPrefix`

 ## enableLocalDownloads